Automate TDS Reconciliation with Firmway: Benefits & Challenges

 • Bank Balance

-Firmway sends the Confirmation, Verifies the Confirmer, carries out regular follow-ups with the Confirmer and Summarises Responses.
+Firmway sends the Confirmation, Verifies the Confirmer, carries out regular follow-ups with the Confirmer and Summarizes Responses.

 To Register please click here: https://app.firmway.in/register

-Balance Confirmations – A Never ending Nightmare for Finance department
+Balance Confirmations: A Never-Ending Nightmare for the Finance department

-Financial year closure ensures that the accounts team is occupied with winding up their chef d’oeuvre “Financials”, but the idea itself of obtaining manual #confirmations from debtors, creditors, banks proves out to be one of the culprits for undesirable hitches.
-The reason being Firmway has come up with a process which has made the Confirmations process easy.
+Financial year closure ensures that the accounts team is occupied with winding up their chef d’oeuvre, “Financials.”
+However, the idea itself of obtaining manual #confirmations from debtors, creditors, and banks proves to be one of the culprits for undesirable hitches.
+The reason is that Firmway has, therefore, come up with a process that, consequently, has made the Balance Confirmations process easy.

 The finance team often finds confirmation tasks daunting, involving hundreds of confirmations, thousands of follow-ups, and countless minutes spent on calls.
-Although, the ever amounting #audit pressure is capable enough of driving an individual insane.
+Although the ever-increasing #audit pressure is capable of driving an individual insane,.

-And if the individual survives the above-stated stages along with the unrealistic excuses like person is not on place, attending meeting, on leave, system issues, tight schedule etc., he is then exposed to the challenges of pursuing and closing the unreconciled differences by re-contacting those parties, asking ledgers, tallying line items, finding differences, communicating it, discussing it, negotiating it and finally closing it.
+If the individual survives the above-stated stages along with unrealistic excuses like person not being in place, attending meeting, on leave, having system issues, having a tight schedule, etc., he is then exposed to the challenges of pursuing and closing the unreconciled differences by re-contacting those parties, asking ledgers, tallying line items, finding differences, communicating it, discussing it, negotiating them, and finally closing it.

-In spite of thosse hundreds of days of hard work, the manual process leaves rooms for errors, #frauds, etc.
+In spite of hundreds of days of hard work, the manual process leaves rooms for errors, fraud, etc.

 Are you facing similar problems?

-Not to worry anymore, a young team of Chartered Accountants in support with senior professionals of the fraternity have come up with a unique software to streamline the entire process – “FIRMWAY” – Confirmations made easy.
+Not to worry anymore, a young team of chartered accountants, in support of senior professionals of the fraternity, has come up with unique software to streamline the entire process: “FIRMWAY”— Balance Confirmations were easy.

 Firmway seamlessly integrates with your accounting software, handling confirmations, timely follow-ups, balance reconciliation assistance, and providing real-time dashboard monitoring.

-Technology enhances confirmation legality: verified parties, authorized responses, IP tracking, at an affordable cost.
+Technology enhances confirmation legality with verified parties, authorized responses, and IP tracking, at an affordable cost.

 FIRMWAY